 Based on the collective sigh of exasperation we hear from the majority of healthcare professionals, the problem lies with EHR use.
 (Don’t believe me?
 Check out this piece written by some doctors from Boston last month.)

-EHR is Making Doctors’ Jobs Harder
+EHRs Are Making Doctors’ Jobs Harder

 Forget about the massive healthcare industry with its hundreds of healthcare systems and thousands of hospitals for a moment.
 Bringing any business onto a common process for tracking work performed is challenging, and that’s just for internal teams.
 Developing an interoperable solution for an entire industry makes that seem like a cakewalk.
 Considering that, it’s no wonder that EHR systems aren’t perfect.